mindspore-ai/docs/install/mindspore_cpu_win_install_en.md

 # MindSpore Installation Guide

-This document describes how to quickly install MindSpore on a Windows system with a CPU environment.
+This document describes how to quickly install MindSpore in a Windows system with a CPU environment.

 <!-- TOC -->